 When Should I Contact an Attorney Regarding My Inheritance?

-Time is of the essence in probate litigation and will contest cases.
+Time is of the essence in probate litigation and contested will cases.
 You should consult with a qualified attorney immediately upon realizing there is a dispute over your inheritance.
 If you wait too long, it may be impossible for an attorney to help you collect what was intended for you.
 There are a number of deadlines that apply to these types of cases — don’t take the chance of missing them.
-Call Patterson Weaver Law today for a free consultation.
-Life happens.
-Let us help.
+Schedule a free consultation today.

 Call Patterson Weaver Law, LLC today for a free consultation with an experienced Colorado Springs estate law attorney.
 We work with individuals and families throughout the Colorado Springs area and across the state.
 Our team has extensive experience in estate planning, estate administration, and civil litigation.
 We can help you understand your rights and navigate through this difficult time.
 Life happens.
 Let us help.